wallacepeaslee/Domain-Generalization-Punch-Marks/README.md

 # Domain Generalization for Punch Mark Classification
 Code used for the paper "Domain Generalization and Punch Mark Classification" currently under review.

-Most of the code in this repository is from the [DomainBed](https://github.com/facebookresearch/DomainBed/tree/8ee9b5831bc733738361ae119b1f1dd1d29a4ae8?tab=readme-ov-file) repository, associated with the paper [In Search of Lost Domain Generalization](https://openreview.net/pdf?id=lQdXeXDoWtI).
+Most of the code in the domainbed folder is from the [DomainBed](https://github.com/facebookresearch/DomainBed/tree/8ee9b5831bc733738361ae119b1f1dd1d29a4ae8?tab=readme-ov-file) repository, associated with the paper [In Search of Lost Domain Generalization](https://openreview.net/pdf?id=lQdXeXDoWtI).
 Portions of DomainBed have been adapted for the project at hand.
-The DomainBed version used, as well as our modifications, are included in this repository to aid reproducibility.
-This modified code is in the domainbed folder.
+The DomainBed version used (8ee9b5831bc733738361ae119b1f1dd1d29a4ae8), with our modifications, is included in this repository to aid reproducibility.

-Convolutional Neural Networks (CNNs) used for comparisons and baselines can found in the CNN_comparisons folder.
+Other CNN baselines are in the CNN_Baseline_Comparisons folder (for comparison with ResNets and DenseNets) and Single_Domain_Comparisons folder (for training on only a single domain).
+The code has been slightly modified in some instances e.g. to remove extra print statements and modify comments.

 ## Experiments